Micro-pulse TIG welding

 It is always advisable to start a new job or a new work section with a freshly sharpened electrode tip, especially in angular welding situations, in order to be able to reach the desired position precisely – the electrode always welds at the points where it touches the workpieces directly.

-The welded joints should always be made as smooth as possible afterwards, but only as strong as absolutely necessary in order to avoid unnecessary weakening of the weld seam.
+The welded joints should always be finished as smooth as possible afterwards, but only as strong as absolutely necessary in order to avoid unnecessary weakening of the weld seam.

 In conclusion, the greatest advantage of welding in dental technology and orthodontics over soldering is that stable welded joints can be produced without the use of solder.